Google removed 59,350 posts in April due to IT Rules, 2021

 Appointments: Need to appoint Chief Compliance Officer, a Nodal Contact Person and a Resident Grievance Officer, all of whom should be residents in India.

 Compliance Report: Need to publish a monthly compliance report mentioning the details of complaints received and action taken on the complaints as well as details of contents removed proactively.

 6. Enabling Identity of the Originator:

 Significant social media intermediaries providing services primarily in the nature of messaging shall enable the identification of the first originator of the information.

 Required only for the purposes of prevention, detection, investigation, prosecution or punishment of an offence related to sovereignty and integrity of India, the security of the State, friendly relations with foreign States, or public order,

-Or of incitement to an offence relating to the above or in relation with rape, sexually explicit material or child sexual abuse material punishable with imprisonment for a term of not less than five years.
+Or incitement to an offence relating to the above or in relation to rape, sexually explicit material or child sexual abuse material is punishable with imprisonment for a term of not less than five years.

 7. Removal of Unlawful Information:

 An intermediary upon receiving actual knowledge in the form of an order by a court or being notified by the Appropriate Govt. or its agencies through an authorized officer should not host or publish any information which is prohibited under any law in relation to the interest of the sovereignty and integrity of India, public order, friendly relations with foreign countries etc.